Skip to main content

 Side effects of Adstiladrin: Some people getting this treatment might have side effects such as feeling tired, having bladder spasms, feeling the need to urinate often, or having blood in the urine.

-The virus used in this treatment doesn’t usually cause disease in people with normally functioning immune systems – it’s just a way to get the gene inside the cells.
+The virus used in this treatment doesn’t usually cause disease in people with healthy immune systems.
+It’s just a way to get the gene inside the cells.
 Still, this is a live virus that might cause more serious infections in people who have weakened immune systems.
 Because of this, this treatment typically isn’t recommended for people with a weakened immune system.

 Intravesical chemotherapy

-For this treatment, chemotherapy (chemo) drugs are put right into the bladder through a catheter.
+For this treatment, a chemotherapy (chemo) drug is put right into the bladder through a catheter.
 These drugs kill actively growing cancer cells.
 Many of these same drugs can also be given systemically (usually into a vein) to treat more advanced stages of bladder cancer.
-Intravesical chemotherapy is most often used when intravesical immunotherapy doesn't work.
+Intravesical chemotherapy is most often used when intravesical immunotherapy with BCG doesn't work or if it isn’t available.

-Valrubicin or other chemo drugs might also be options in some situations.
+Other chemo drugs such as valrubicin, epirubicin, and docetaxel might also be options in some situations.

 Side effects of intravesical chemo: The main side effects of intravesical chemo are irritation and a burning feeling in the bladder, and blood in the urine.